Wrongful Death Attorneys

 What is the statute of limitations for filing a wrongful death claim in Knoxville?

-Tennessee law provides one year for the surviving family of a victim to pursue compensation for the loss of a loved one.
+The Tennessee statute of limitations for wrongful death provides one year for the surviving family of a victim to pursue compensation for the loss of a loved one.
 If you do not file a claim within this time limit, the courts may refuse to hear your case, and you may not be able to pursue the compensation you deserve for the loss of a loved one.

 What compensation can I get in a wrongful death lawsuit in Tennessee?